 3. What steps did Germany and Japan take to lead America into the European conflict?

-Chapter Themes
+Chapter Theme

 Theme: In the early and mid-1930s, the United States attempted to isolate itself from foreign involvements and wars.
 But by the end of the decade, the spread of totalitarianism and war in Europe forced Roosevelt to provide more and more assistance to desperate Britain, despite strong isolationist opposition.